BOMB (BOMB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BOMB Historical Price

-According to the latest data gathered on BOMB live price page, the current price of BOMB is 0.133168USD.
-The circulating supply of BOMB(BOMB) is 817.51K BOMB , giving it a market capitalization of $108.87K.
+According to the latest data gathered on BOMB live price page, the current price of BOMB is 0.144209USD.
+The circulating supply of BOMB(BOMB) is 817.51K BOMB , giving it a market capitalization of $117.89K.

 The BOMB Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BOMB based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.